christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 When applying a weaker consistency model, especially eventual consistency (cf. section [@sec:optimistic-replication]), challenges arise on the consuming application side.
 While a strongly consistent distributed system is similar to a single-node system for the consumer and makes it easy for the developer to use because its API is clear, stale data and long-running asynchronous behavior must be handled appropriately when talking to an eventual consistent system, which makes it a completely different API.
 Consequently, eventual consistency is not suitable for all use cases.

+\paragraph{Multiple levels of consistency.}

+The weaker consistency models generally violate crucial correctness properties compared to strong consistency.
+A compromise is to allow multiple levels of consistency to coexist in the database system, which can be achieved depending on the use case and constraints of the system.
+It is even possible to provide different consistency models per operation or class of data.
+An example is the combination of strong and causal consistency for applications with geographically replicated data in distributed data centers [@bravo2021unistore].
+In general, a microservice-oriented architecture that wraps up multiple services into a single application is strongly advised, as each microservice can provide its own specific and well-reasoned consistency model suitable for its particular purpose.

 \paragraph{Constantly review decisions.}

 When stronger consistency models increase the latency of a system in an unacceptable way and there are no other ways to mitigate this, eventual consistency may be considered.
 It can dramatically increase the performance of a system, but it must fit the use cases of the system and its applications, and it means additional work for developers.
 At least, it is worth questioning again and again whether strong consistency is really mandatory: even popular systems like Kubernetes undergo this process, as current research seeks to apply eventual consistency to meet edge-computing requirements [@jeffery2021rearchitecting].
+As the authors of the CALM theorem describe, instead of micro-optimizing strong consistency protocols, it is often more effective to question the overall solution design (i.e., perhaps a monotonic solution can be found) and minimize the use of such protocols (cf. subsection [@sec:calm]).
 At the same time, systems that have originally been eventually consistent could also benefit from re-architecting into stronger consistency to be easier to use and understand for both users and developers, as was the case with AWS S3, as we will show later in section [@sec:cost-of-replication].
 In essence, it is worthwhile to constantly challenge applied consistency models as use cases change or new ones are added.

 \paragraph{Let the user decide.}